 My inspiration for this crispy green beans recipe

-I had to make a few changes as I couldn't find any cornmeal so decided to use chickpea flour instead.
-After all, it goes well in onion bhajis.
+I didn't have any cornmeal but as chickpea flour is used in many deep fried Indian snacks (like these cauliflower pakoras, pea pakoras and onion bhajis) I knew it would work well in these.
 Of course, I could have chosen another recipe but there was something about green bean fries that meant I just had to make them.

 Green Bean Fries Recipe